hyeonsu-choe/h2-server/README.md

 > 🧪 **Benchmark Methodology**:
 > - Benchmarks were executed 5 times each and averaged.
-> - Latency percentiles were calculated from TSV logs exported by `h2load`.
+> - Latency percentiles were calculated from TSV(Tab-Separated Values) logs exported by `h2load`.
 > - CPU and memory usage were captured using `pidstat` during the 60-seconds load duration.

 > 📌 **Key Findings**: